-You pay \$0 for each day of outpatient hospital observation services.
+You pay \$0 or 20% of the cost for each day of outpatient hospital observation services.

 Unless your provider writes an order to admit you as inpatient to the hospital you pay the cost sharing amounts for outpatient hospital services or outpatient surgery.
 See these and other benefits in this chart for more information: